dart-archive/discoveryapis_generator/README.md

 Dart application to create Dart API Client Libraries based on discovery documents

-Examples for how to use the generate client libraries can be found here: https://github.com/dart-gde/dart_api_client_examples
+Examples for how to use the generated client libraries can be found here: https://github.com/dart-gde/dart_api_client_examples

 ### Usage